cthomadak/JointModelCumInc/README.md

 Prior installation of [**Rtools**](https://cran.r-project.org/bin/windows/Rtools/) may be required to build the *tmg* package which is no longer in CRAN

-Download all files in a folder and run the *ExampleCode.R* file after modifying the working directory accordingly
+Download all files in a folder and run the *ExampleCode.R* file after modifying the working directory accordingly.